 Who Do You Represent In Workers’ Compensation Cases?

-At Sahn Law Firm, we proudly and aggressively represent workers who are injured on the job and the families of loved ones who are killed on the job.
+At Sahn Law Firm – Attorneys at Law, we proudly and aggressively represent workers who are injured on the job and the families of loved ones who are killed on the job.
 We represent injured workers and their families across South Carolina.
 We are dedicated to fighting for the rights of those who fall victim to on-the-job injury or illness.

 How Is Workers’ Compensation Defined In South Carolina?